GLEIF-IT/sally/README.md

-# SALLY
+# SALLY | Abydos Gatekeeper

-vLEI Audit Reporting Agent
+The vLEI Audit Reporting Agent repurposed as the Abydos Gatekeeper Agent.

-The Sally vLEI Audit Reporting Agent receives presentations of credentials and notices of revocation, verifies the structure and cryptographic integrity of the credential or revocation event and performs a POST to the configured webhook URL.
+The Sally Abydos Gatekeeper Agent receives presentations of credentials and notices of revocation, verifies the structure and cryptographic integrity of the credential or revocation event and performs a POST to the configured webhook URL.